 You can only do so many laps around your neighborhood before the scenery gets really boring.
 You’ve thought about loading your bike up on your vehicle to explore new gear, but your almost-an-antique bike rack is too complicated for you to figure out how to use.
 Lucky for you, bicycle racks for cars have come a long way when it comes to ease of use.
 So, you can learn how to use a bike rack in no time at all.

 Loading Different Types of Bike Racks

 Today, there are several different styles of bike racks from which to choose.
 You’ll find truck bed bike racks, for the roof, and more.
 Deciding which style is best for you mostly depends on your vehicle and the bikes you’ll be transporting.
 If you have a small car, you may opt for a trunk-mounted bike rack.
 Or, if your car, truck or SUV has a hitch, you may prefer hitch bike racks.

 How to Use Your Bike Rack

 Let’s look at the Thule Apex Hitch Bike Rack, for example (pictured).
-It fits your 1 1/4” or 2” hitch receiver by simply sliding into place.
+It fits your 1.25” or 2” hitch receiver just by sliding into place.
 This conveniently utilizes your existing hitch to make installing a breeze.
 The Advantage TrunkRack, on the other hand, attaches to your car’s trunk, making it easy to transport your bicycles, even if you don’t have a receiver hitch.
 Since everything you need is included, there is no necessity to go out and buy additional components.
 Every rack on our site is designed to make transportation easy, so you can load up and be on your way to exploring new ground in a matter of minutes.

 Don’t take our word for it, though.
-Check out customer bike rack reviews on our website to help you decide which bike rack is the easiest to use.
-Compare different bike rack styles and compare popular brands so you can be sure you’re only getting the best.
+Check out our wide array of bike rack reviews from customers like you.
+They should help you decide which rack is the easiest to use.
+Compare different styles, configurations and popular brands, so you can be sure you’re investing in the best.